11 Free Testimonial Sources For Non-Fiction Authors

 New York City subway tile mural

 Source # 9.
-Social media: Quotes from social media can be very good, especially if you want to get a large quantity of testimonials.
-But make an effort to get quotes from those that have a big following, and have also written a book.
+Social media: Quotes from social media can be excellent, especially if you want to get many testimonials.
+But try to get quotes from those who have a big following and have also written a book.

-11. Friends, family: Yes, even these can be good, especially from those that don’t have the same last name as yours.
-But it’s imperative that they write an honest testimonial about you and your book, using their own words.
+11. Friends, family: Yes, even these can be good, especially from those who do not have the same last name as yours.
+But they must write an honest testimonial about you and your book, using their own words.

 Quotes-The-Business-Of-Self-Publishing-11-Free-Testimonial-Sources-For-Non-Fiction-Authors